Silencxerz/PG-Tech/README.md

 Review entry point: [MenuController.client.luau](src/MenuController.client.luau).
 Demonstration place: [PG Tech](https://www.roblox.com/games/15601091446).
 The latest Studio edits must be published and reviewer access checked before submitting this demonstration.

-## What changed

-- Replaced the old menu with consistent layouts, keyboard/gamepad-selectable buttons, eased page transitions, and a reduced-motion option.
-- Replaced the loading loop with a yielding wait for actual menu readiness.
-A failed startup displays an error rather than hanging indefinitely.
-- Fixed UI installation: a missing optional template no longer prevents the menu from being cloned.
-- Added explicit deployment responses, a client timeout, server rate limiting, a specimen allowlist, and server-side staff rank checks.
-- Kept human and dinosaur character scripts connected to the existing game.
-- Removed nonfunctional store/roadmap placeholders from the active menu.

 ## Studio integration